towolf/towolf.github.com/docs/PsychDemos/IsomerizationsInDishDemo.markdown

 better documentation and tidying is needed.

 05/06/03 lyin Wrote it.
-06/26/03 dhb    Rewrote to be self\-contained, plus new calling conventions.
+06/26/03 dhb    Rewrote to be self-contained, plus new calling conventions.
 07/10/03 dhb  Various tuning.
 07/11/03 dhb  Grab data through subroutines.
 Get rid of integration time.
 04/2/13  dhb  Change clear all to clear, and close figs.